arhoades1/verilog-minesweeper/README.md

 ## AI Usage Disclosure

 AI tools were lightly used in the development of this project, primarily in the form of agentic auto-completion to assist with code generation and debugging.
-The core design, architecture, and implementation logic were developed by the project author, Andrew Rhoades.
+The core design, architecture, and implementation logic were developed by the project authors, Andrew Rhoades & Linxu Pan.
 AI-assisted coding tools helped accelerate the development process by suggesting code completions and syntax corrections, but all design decisions and functional specifications were human-directed.

 **Enjoy playing Minesweeper!**
 This project was developed for Miami University's Digital Systems Design Course (ECE 287) Taught by Dr. Peter Jamieson.